Skip to main content

 Fundamentals

-That questionnaire from human resources, the one asking about your lifestyle and offering a discount on your for a “voluntary” biometric screening, represents a profound intersection.
+That questionnaire from human resources, the one asking about your lifestyle and offering a discount on your health insurance for a “voluntary” biometric screening, represents a profound intersection.
 It is the point where your employer’s administrative process meets your body’s most intimate biological narrative.
 The feeling of uncertainty you have about it is valid.

 This is a request for you to share the data that tells the story of your internal world ∞ your metabolic function, your cardiovascular health, the subtle signals of your endocrine system.
 Understanding the rules that govern this exchange is the first step in ensuring your personal health story remains your own.